Health and Immunization Requirements

 - Immunization records (Documenting month, day and year each was administered) - The following are required:

 - Negative Tuberculosis Risk Assessment, PPD Tuberculin Skin Test, IGRA blood test or negative Chest X-Ray, completed in the United States: Administered within 12 months prior to child’s first day of school.

 - Hepatitis B: A complete series of three doses of Hepatitis B vaccine.

 - Diphtheria, Tetanus, Pertussis (Dtap, DTP or Tdap): A minimum of four doses, with one dose administered on or after the fourth birthday.
 A booster dose of the Tdap vaccine is required for all children entering the 7th grade.

 - Polio (OPV or IPV): A minimum of four doses, with one dose administered on or after the fourth birthday.

 - Measles, Mumps, & Rubella (MMR): All children must have at least two doses of Measles, two doses of Mumps and one dose of Rubella prior to kindergarten.
 The first dose must be administered at 12 months of age or older.

 - Varicella (Chicken Pox): All children must have two doses of varicella or medical documentation of having the chicken pox disease.

-- Haemophilus Influenzae Type b (Hib) Vaccine
+- Haemophilus Influenzae Type b (Hib): Required for pre-K students.

 See detailed Virginia immunization requirements for school entry.